Feliciano Viera: Background

 Viera was born in Salto, where he started his education at the Academy of Osimani and Llerena.
-When he was fifteen he went to Montevideo and entered the university.
-His studies were interrupted by revolutionary outbreaks, which led to his family to emigrate to Argentina.
-During the Presidency of Lieut.-General Tajes Viera returned and renewed his studies.
-At the age of 21 he obtained his degree of Bachelor and in 1898 received his degree of Advocate after presenting a thesis on "La libertad de reunion."
+When he was fifteen, he went to Montevideo and entered the university.
+His studies were interrupted by revolutionary outbreaks, which led his family to emigrate to Argentina.
+During the Presidency of Lieut.-General Tajes, Viera returned and renewed his studies.
+At the age of 21, he obtained his degree of Bachelor and in 1898 received his degree of Advocate after presenting a thesis on "La libertad de reunion."
 That same year Viera's political career started when he was appointed to a post in the Council of State, which was established by the then President Cuestas.
 Viera resigned from this position very soon after receiving it.
-Later that year the Government nominated him Civil Governor and head of the Police in the Department of Artigas and in 1899 was elected Deputy for El Salto.
+Later that year, the Government nominated him Civil Governor and head of the Police in the Department of Artigas and in 1899 he was elected Deputy for El Salto.
 Viera was re-elected Deputy in 1901, and during his second term, as noted by one study, he took "a prominent position in furthering important measures afterwards converted into laws which met with the approval of the Press of all parties."
-At the start of the 1904 revolution Viera was put under the charge of the 9th Battalion of the National guard by president José Batlle y Ordóñez.
+At the start of the 1904 revolution, Viera was put under the charge of the 9th Battalion of the National Guard by President José Batlle y Ordóñez.
 In 1905 Viera was again elected Deputy for El Salto, and one year afterwards Senator for the Department of Rivera.